oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-sales-info.rst

    * **Pre-configured** - in the *Contact Details* text field, specify custom contact details you wish to be displayed.

-   Such organization settings override settings set on the :ref:`system level <sys--conf--commerce--sales--contacts-global>` unless **Use System** check box is enabled.
+   Such organization settings override settings set on the :ref:`system level <sys--conf--commerce--sales--contacts-global>` unless **Use System** checkbox is enabled.

 5. Options selected as **Available User Options** determine what options the user will see in the **Customer Visible Contact Info** list in their user configuration settings (in **My User > My Configuration > Commerce > Sales > Contacts > Customer Visible Contact Info**).